 One of the highlights of the Legacy Trail is the tree nurturing activity.
 Here, you get to help maintain the newly planted trees.

 There are a lot of reforestation initiatives in the country but not all of them become successful.
 A reason for that is a lot of the tree planting projects ends as soon as the tree seedling is planted.
 It’s not supposed to be that way.
 That is what this tree nurturing activity is about.
+Masungi Georeserve has its own reforestation project and this is part of it.

 Masungi Georeserve has a reforestation project and tree nurturing activity is part of it.
 During the tree nurturing activity, we were taught how to make a mulch made out of dried leaves that serves as a moisture catcher for the baby trees.
 This helps them survive summer without rain.